Mississippi child care assistance.

 Fairly similar to above is Priority IV, which is for those on risk of going on TANF.
 Based upon the availability of federal government funding, those children of a parent that is in an approved full-time educational or training program and meet income limits may benefit.
 The income limits may be slightly different.

-The Mississippi Certificate Program will pay a part of your total expense.
+The free Mississippi Certificate Program will pay a part of your total expense.
 Those parents who meet the work and income requirements for participation in the program will be the ones responsible for paying their child care provider a monthly co-payment fee, which is the portion that the state won’t pay for.
 In addition to those costs, low income parents will be responsible for covering published tuition rates.

 What this means is that if your provider or schools tuition rate is $250 per month and if Mississippi reimburses you $200, then the participant/family will need to pay the difference of $50.
 They pay this, and it is known as a co-payment, directly to the school or day care provider.